Resources

 The maturity age of a Term Insurance policy refers to the date when the financial obligation between the insurer and the policyholder is over.

 In the case of Term Insurance with a Return of Premium add-on, the maturity age of the insurance policy would call for maturity benefits consisting of the total amount of paid premium.
-Here, the premiums paid are usually higher as they cover both unforeseen events and investment needs.
+Here, the premiums are usually higher as they cover unforeseen events and investment needs.

-Benefits of Term Insurance with maturity benefits
+Benefits of Term Insurance

 • Add-ons and Riders: The best way to personalise a Term Plan is by adding life insurance riders.
 These help the policy fit one’s individual needs.
 These can also be beneficial in increasing the overall coverage, depending on the choice of the rider.